JesseWiers/tapex-repro/README.md

 #### Training Llama

+To train and evaluate Llama follow the instructions under [Table-Pretraining-main/llama/instructions.md](Table-Pretraining-main/llama/instructions.md)

 #### Training with data augmentations

-Creating the datasets for the robustness experiments is done here: [Table-Pretraining-main/notebooks/no_answer_questions.ipynb](Table-Pretraining-main/notebooks/no_answer_questions.ipynb)
+Creating the datasets for the robustness experiments is done in: [Table-Pretraining-main/notebooks/no_answer_questions.ipynb](Table-Pretraining-main/notebooks/no_answer_questions.ipynb)

-Reproducing the precision and recall metrics from the extension experiment is done here: [Table-Pretraining-main/notebooks/result_analysis.ipynb](Table-Pretraining-main/notebooks/result_analysis.ipynb)
+Reproducing the precision and recall metrics from the extension experiment is done in: [Table-Pretraining-main/notebooks/result_analysis.ipynb](Table-Pretraining-main/notebooks/result_analysis.ipynb)

 ## Reproduction Results